Muts256/Detection-ELK/README.md

 ```
 ![image alt](https://github.com/Muts256/SNC-Public/blob/7cc293723bca5a679aff6b2b7bb9fe508998f7e0/Images/Detection-ELK/e25.png)

+Copy the enrollment token and paste it in the space provided in the web browser.

 The Kibana verification code is a one-time code used during initial setup to confirm Kibana is running and securely connected to Elasticsearch.
 ```